tum-ens/urbs/doc/mathdoc/equ-process.rst

     \chi_{pt} &\geq \omega_{pt} - \omega_{p(t-1)} \\
     \zeta_\text{var} & \mathrel{+}= \sum_{t\in T} \sum_{p\in P} k_{p}^\text{startup} \chi_{pt}

 Where the :math:`\omega_{pt}` is also a new introduced variable, represents the start-up capacity (or the idle consumption).
-With these two variables, the urbs can detect the energy consumption of a process at the starting point and put a start-up costs on it to obtain the variable costs.
+With these two variables, the urbs can detect the energy consumption of a process at the starting point and put a start-up costs on it to obtain the variable costs:

 .. math::